Radiant Living: 17 Creative Ways to Use Yellow for a Cheerful, Cozy Home

 12. Create a Reading Nook with a Yellow Accent Chair

 A single yellow armchair can define an entire corner.
 It’s the perfect way to add personality to a neutral room without committing to a full furniture set.
+It designates a specific zone for relaxation and joy.

 13. Earthy Comfort with Honey Yellow and Terracotta